Sir Thopas: Genre and structure

 Thopas is the first of what is usually called the surprise group of tales, as each is quite different from the preceding and they are seemingly written to confound expectations.
 The host, Harry Bailey, does not seem to appreciate this new style of tale and he interrupts Chaucer, telling him that "thy drasty rymyng is nat worth a toord".

 The character Chaucer then tells the laborious and dull debate of the Tale of Melibeus.
 Again, this is in keeping with the character Chaucer: a man of too much learning and too little experience.
 The tale is full of moral sentiment and philosophy, but it is fairly slow for modern readers.

 Critical history

-The reception of '"Sir Thopas" is perhaps the most interesting thing about it.
 When Chaucer began to be treated as a treasure of English letters after his death, his satiric intent was lost.
 Into the eighteenth century, readers regarded Harry Bailey's interruption as a sign of poor breeding, and they treated the tale of Sir Thopas itself as a great work.
 It was Thomas Warton who first suggested (at least in print) that Chaucer was not serious, that the whole tale is a parody and that the character of Geoffrey Chaucer must not be confused with Geoffrey Chaucer the author.